Ackemannen/Portfolio/README.md

 - **Responsive Design**: Fully responsive and optimized for different screen sizes.
 - **Smooth Navigation**: Includes a navbar for easy navigation between sections.
 - **Contact Section**: Provides links to my social media profiles and email for easy communication.

+## Live Demo

+You can view the live version of the portfolio here: [Portfolio Website](https://ackemannen.github.io/Portfolio)